-Writing an EEA report/assessment or briefing for decision makers is not the same as writing an article for an academic journal.
+Writing an EEA publication for decisionmakers is not the same as writing an article for an academic journal.
 They have different objectives and require different approaches.
-In a report or assessment, you should present your findings in language a non research-trained person would understand.
-A briefing, which according to our definition is an online product, should follow standard guidelines on writing for the web.
+In a publication, you should present your findings in language a non research-trained person would understand.
+A briefing or online report should follow standard guidelines for writing for the web (see section 12).

-Feedback in relation to SOER 2015 is clear.
-Of 100 policy makers who responded, the majority said they preferred environmental information in products of 30 pages or less.
+Feedback in relation to the latest product type review is clear.
+Policymakers prefer environmental information in products of 30 pages or less.

-They also prefer plain English, which has been defined as the doing away with, gobbledygook, jargon and misleading public information' (Plain English Campaign).
+They also prefer plain English, which has been defined as the doing away with jargon and misleading public information (Plain English Campaign).
 So do we.

 We agree that everyone should have access to clear and concise information.
-This is not about dumbing down-it's about speaking up and being heard.
+This is not about dumbing down - it's about speaking up and being heard.

-The European Commission has developed guidelines on how to write clearly - guidelines specifically for staff, which emphasise the following:
+The European Commission has developed guidelines on 'How to write clearly' - guidelines specifically for staff, which emphasise the following:

-- Think before you write: clear writing starts with and depends on clear thinking; - Focus on the reader: be direct and interesting; - · Kiss: keep it short and simple; - Get your document into shape; - Make sense: structure your sentences; - Cut out excess nouns: verb forms are livelier; - Be concrete, not abstract; - Beware of false friends, jargon and abbreviations.
+- Think before you write.
+Clear writing starts with and depends on clear thinking; - Focus on the reader.
+Be direct and interesting; - Kiss: keep it short and simple; - Get your document into shape; - Make sense: structure your sentences; - Cut out excess nouns: verb forms are livelier; - Be concrete, not abstract; - Beware of false friends, jargon and abbreviations.